-This post is focus en performance appraisal methods in small and medium businesses (SMB’s or SME’s).
+This post is focused en performance appraisal methods in small and medium businesses (SMB’s or SME’s).
 This is part of a series of Human Resources posts.
 The first post dealt with the Recruitment process and the next is about Training.

 When we covered the recruitment process, we mentioned that in an SME nothing is more important than having a committed team with the skills and attitudes needed to grow the business.